Updated: July 29, 2023

 “This book’s been gathering dust in my father’s bookshelf, so I decided to rescue it while I wait for the new Tom Clancy this July,” he answered.

 “I see.
 So how do you find the book so far?”
 I asked again.

 “Inspirational.
 And I can now understand why this book is a bookseller.”

-As I said goodbye and walked out of the cafe, I can’t help but think about the term “purpose driven” and how powerful that phrase can really be if you apply it to your life.
+As I said goodbye and walked out of the cafe, I couldn’t help but think about the term “purpose-driven” and how powerful that phrase can really be if you apply it to your life.

-It doesn’t matter if it’s physical or emotional; spiritual or financial… if there is something that you want to attain, then you have to live each day with a purpose of getting one step closer to that goal.
+It doesn’t matter if it’s physical or emotional, spiritual or financial… if there is something that you want to attain, then you have to live each day with the purpose of getting one step closer to that goal.